-Within the Area there are ambitions to maximise strategic opportunities presented by the East Midlands Freeport, and the East Midlands Development Corporation.
-The emerging Government policy of Investment Zones may also present similar opportunities.
+Within the Area there are ambitions to maximise strategic opportunities presented by the East Midlands Freeport and the East Midlands Development Corporation.
 The CCA will also have the opportunity to drive achievement of some of the same strategic opportunities focussed on transport, regeneration and inward investment.
-The Constituent Councils, and later the CCA, will therefore engage with all relevant stakeholders involved in each of these initiatives (and in those expressing an interest in Enterprise Zones) to ensure that all of the strategic opportunities available are delivered for the benefit of the region, and the Area, in the best, most streamlined and integrated way.
+The Constituent Councils, and later the CCA, will therefore engage with all relevant stakeholders involved in each of these initiatives) to ensure that all of the strategic opportunities available are delivered for the benefit of the region, and the Area, in the best, most streamlined and integrated way.